statgen/pheweb-rg-pipeline/README.md

 Before running the pipeline you may need to change your `SumHer/nextflow.config` file:
 - Specify path to the LDAK executable in the `LDAK` field.
 - Specify path to the directory with the referfernce panel (in Plink's bim and bam files; may be split by chromosome) in the `ref_panel` field.
+- (For incremental apporach) Specify path to the `*.json` file with a subset of summary statistics from `pheno-list.json` in the `compute_pheno_list` field.

+  Rationale:

+  Sometimes you may need to compute genetic correlations for summary statistics files which arrive in batches.
+To avoid  recomputing all genetic correlations every time, our pipeline supports "incremental" approach.
+Suppose you had an input file `pheno-list.json` with 10 summary statistics files and you computed genetic correlations using this file (45 unique pairs).
+Later you got 4 other summary statistics files and created a new input file `new-pheno-list.json`.
+One approach is to combine
+`pheno-list.json` and `new-pheno-list.json` together and run the pipeline again.
+In this way you will perform unnecessary computations of genetic correlations that you computed previously (45 out of 91 correlations).
+However, if you specify `new-pheno-list.json` in the `compute_pheno_list` field, then the pipeline will know that you want to compute only 46 new correlations with and within your 4 new summary statistics files.
+This can safe significant amount of computational time when you are dealing with >1000 phenotypes.

 #### - Locally